Nigeria: Boko Haram Again Pledges Allegiance to IS; Attacks Continue

 Damboa fell to the insurgents last year, but government forces took it back.
 “The villagers had just returned to the area a few weeks ago after the government recaptured it.
 Because of this attack, refugees will have to remain in displaced people’s camps,” reported the Open Doors worker.”
 The implication is that many of them will be unable to vote later this month.”

-Niger and Chad launched a ground and air offensive against Boko Haram.
+Niger and Chad launched a ground and air offensive against an extremist group that is located primarily in Northern Nigeria.

 Reuters News reported on Saturday that Chadian troops cooperating with the Nigerians have reclaimed some important towns in Borno.
 The army has also been able to push the militants out of some territories in neighboring Adamawa and Yobe states.